Coderio10/Coderio10/README.md

 - 👋 Hi, I’m Code Rio
-- 👀 I’m interested in using technology to solve other people's problem
+- 👀 I’m interested in using technology to solve other people's problems
 - 🌱 I’m currently learning web development and blogchain development
 - 💞️ I’m looking to collaborate with people with problem solving skills and to also be a source of inspiration to upcoming programmers